rafamartinc/qec_qie_5q/README.md

 This version of the code has been developed using [Python 3](https://www.python.org/).
 Additionally, it uses SymPy ([Official website](https://www.sympy.org/en/index.html), [GitHub repo](https://github.com/sympy/sympy)), a Python library for symbolic mathematics, to perform the calculations described in the article.
 It also uses Jupyter Notebook ([Official website](https://jupyter.org/), [GitHub repo](https://github.com/jupyter/notebook)) to shape the document that contains the code and make it more readable, attaching all associated explanations and references to the main article.

-You may choose to just visualize this document online, or to download it in your system if you intend to run it locally, and/or edit it.
+You may choose to just visualize this document online, or to download it in your system if you intend to run it locally and/or edit it.

-### 2.i.
+### 2.1.
 Online visualization (without installation)

 The latest version of the implementation in Python can be seen from Jupyter's online tool for Notebook visualization and sharing, nbviewer: